thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 04 Aug 13:13:41 - info: compiled 178 files into 3 files, copied 2 in 3.3 sec
 ```

+Open the application.

 ```shell
 open http://localhost:8000/
 ```

+And you should see something like this.

+[INSERT IMAGE HERE]

 Now, inside of `app/components/app.jsx`, let's refactor the component class's `render()` function into React JSX.
 Simply convert all `React.createElement()` function calls into JSX using the rules from above.